Hierarchical Reinforcement Learning with Optimal Level Synchronization Based on Flow-Based Deep Generative Model

 \section{Discussion}

-\subsection{The performance of the higher-level policy based on our model in all tasks}
+\subsection{The Performance of the Higher-Level Policy Based on Our Model in All Tasks}

-In all 4 tasks of the experiments, our model outperforms HIRO.
-Even though we do not use any indirect method such as a probabilistic method of HIRO, our model achieves competitive performance against HIRO by only using the inverse operation of FDMG.
-In particular, the lower-level policy which comprises three neural networks does not affect the performance of the early learning stage of the higher-level policy.
-Since the dimension of $a_{t,z-state}$ and the width size of each neural network of both level policies has an effect on the performance of a higher-level policy, their fine-tuning is required.
+In most experiments, our model outperforms both HIRO and LSP.
+Despite not relying on indirect estimation methods, such as the indirect probabilistic approach used in HIRO, our model achieves competitive performance against HIRO and LSP by leveraging the inverse operation of FDGM.
+Notably, the lower-level policy, which consists of three sub-policies, does not significantly hinder the performance of the higher-level policy during the early learning stages.
+However, fine-tuning the dimension of $a_{t,z-\text{state}}$ and the layer dimensions of both level policies is essential, as these parameters influence the performance of the higher-level policy.